McWhity/sense/joss_paper/paper.md

 Thus, every researcher has to produce their own code implementation from the original source.
 This python framework shall serve as a first attempt to combine most common active microwave related RT models in a modular way.
-Thus, surface and volume scattering models can be easily exchanged by each other.
+Thus, surface and canopy scattering models can be easily exchanged by each other.
 Such a modular framework reveals an opportunity to easily plug and play with different RT model combinations for different research questions and use cases.
 SenSE, facilitates the application of RT models, especially for comparative analysis.